markchil/profiletools/docs/source/index.rst

 Overview
 --------

 :py:mod:`profiletools` is a Python package that provides a convenient, powerful and extensible way of working with multivariate data, particularly profile data from magnetic plasma confinement devices. :py:mod:`profiletools` features deep integration with :py:mod:`gptools` to support Gaussian process regression (GPR).
-Refer to https://github.com/markchil/gptools for more information.

 Notes
 -----